 About The Artist

 Marilyn Orlando was born to Fred and Mary Orlando in San Jose, California.
 She had a brother named Ricky.
 She grew up in a rural setting of farm animals, oak trees and orchards.
+Her parents bought prune orchards in the Edenvale area of San Jose (near what is now IBM property).
 She attended Notre Dame High School and studied fine arts at San Jose State University.
 She attributed her artistic talent and singing voice to her mother and performed in pageants, fairs, on the radio and television shows.

 That show had quite a talent lineup and included such names as Carolina Cotton, Eddie Dean.
 Big Jim DeNoon was the leader of the house band backing up the acts.
 The show was aired over KPIX out of San Francisco.
 In another publication, we find that other acts included Patty Prichard, Johnnie Guess (another young performer), Bill Carter, Dusty Dale.

 Perhaps a shift in sponsorship or producers, the Hoffman Hayride was replaced by the California Hayride that originated out of Richmond, California.
 A newspaper article promoting the show seemed to indicate the show went on the air around October 1955.
 Hosted by Cottonseed Clark and Eddie Kirk, acts included Cal Smith (Country Bumpkin), Lyle Keeney, Little Mike Calkins, Jerri JOnes, Red Murrell, Pete Harrison, The Cochran Brothers and Jess Willard.

 The show was getting decent press during its tour of Bay Area communities in 1956 and we start to see mention of Marilyn as one of the featured acts on the show.
 Venues mentioned were Santa Rosa Veteran Memorial Auditorium, the Lodi Grape and Wine Pavilion in Lodi, CA and San Mateo.